josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 #### Shared Mutable Data

 // Great Reference <https://forum.safedev.org/t/safe-network-api-getting-started-draft/726>
+and video by Hunter Lester here https://youtu.be/E80IH8mCKaw

-Shared Mutable Data is an encrypted and can be used for collaborative purpose, like a private group in Chaty.
+Shared Mutable Data is a an encrypted Mutable Data Structure that can be used for collaborative purpose, like a private messaging group in Chaty.

 ### Immutable Data